zdshaoteach/2022-03-28-upr-online/README.md

 ## setup python

+- if you have not installed python:
     - please follow the guide on [Programming with Python: Setup](https://swcarpentry.github.io/python-novice-inflammation/setup.html) to setup python. note that you do NOT need to download the data, only setup the python.
 - start jupyter notebook:
     1. from the command-line `jupyter notebook`;
     2. using the anaconda navigator;